plfa/plfa.github.io/src/plfa/part1/Induction.lagda.md

     +-assoc : ∀ (m : ℕ) → ∀ (n : ℕ) → ∀ (p : ℕ) → (m + n) + p ≡ m + (n + p)

 are equivalent.
-They differ from a function type such as `ℕ → ℕ → ℕ` in that variables are associated with the each argument type, and the result type may mention (or depend upon) these variables; hence they are called _dependent functions_.
+They differ from a function type such as `ℕ → ℕ → ℕ` in that variables are associated with each argument type, and the result type may mention (or depend upon) these variables; hence they are called _dependent functions_.